HackyLikely/hacky-tricks/linux-command-info.md

 # Linux - Informal guide to basic command informations

-> "I'm using a Linux terminal and need to retrieve some system information or perform a quick task via the command line.
+> "I'm using a Linux terminal and need to retrieve some system information about a command via the command line.
 Can you help?"

 ## Get information from a command